Anup-Naik/SPS/README.md

 The Student Proctoring System is a web application that facilitates efficient tracking and monitoring of student performance.
 It enables students to submit personal, academic, and relevant details, which faculty advisors can access and analyze.
-Built with <span style="color:magenta;"> HTML, CSS, JavaScript, Node.js, Express.js, EJS, MongoDB, and Mongoose</span> the system offers a user-friendly interface and robust security features.
+Built with <p style="display:inline;color:magenta;"> HTML, CSS, JavaScript, Node.js, Express.js, EJS, MongoDB, and Mongoose</p> the system offers a user-friendly interface and robust security features.
 Key functionalities include user authentication, student registration, data entry for various details, counseling form submission, faculty advisor dashboard, and counseling management.